buibr/csv-helper/README.md

 ===============
 Parser/Builder of CSV data to file/file to data

-This is build for my personal use on big csv data files using Generators.
+This is build for my personal use on big csv data.

 Installation
 ------------